Academy Governing Committee (AGC)

 Working for us

-Futura Learning Partnership employs nearly 800 staff, serving more than 5,500 children in 13 schools.
 We value every employee and are committed to creating excellent professional development opportunities for all, as well as investing in staff wellbeing.

-The Meadows Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Futura Learning Partnership is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+To find out more about the checks we carry out on prospective Futura Learning Partnership employees, please read our recruitment information pack.